 Consequences of Delivering Pizza Without Insurance

 Expecting personal insurance coverage without adding commercial endorsements could be a recipe for disaster.
-If an insurance company investigation determines that a personal vehicle was being used for commercial purpose, the company may deny settlement payments.
-While provincial heath coverage would handle emergency services and basic care, extended medical and rehabilitation costs would fall on the driver.
-Liability for any at fault accident would remain solely on the driver.
-In the case of a serious accident, this could cost into the hundreds of thousands of dollars.
+If an insurance company investigation determines that a personal vehicle was being used for commercial purposes, the company may deny settlement payments.
+While provincial health coverage would handle emergency services and basic care, extended medical and rehabilitation costs would fall on the driver.
+Liability for any at-fault accident would remain solely on the driver.
+In the case of a serious accident, this could cost hundreds of thousands of dollars.